 Born in Greece but based in London since the early 1980’s I studied photography gaining a Bachelor of Arts and a Masters of Arts in Photography from the University of Westminster (ex Polytechnic of Central London) and a Postgraduate Diploma in Photography/Media Studies from Goldsmiths College in London.

-The main focus of my work draws primarily on family life and focuses on people.
-It comprises of large bodies of work, usually including interviews and oral history accounts, regarding people’s lives and their place of living.
+The main focus of my work draws on people.
+It focuses on family history, collective memory and oral histories.
+It comprises of large bodies of work, usually including interviews and oral history accounts regarding people’s lives and their place of living.

 Since I’ve arrived in the UK, apart from studying, I have been working as a photographer and an arts practitioner as well as a curator for a number of small photography exhibitions.
 I have also taught for several years young vulnerable adults in hospitals and other institutions as well as schools.